 - Mixing different manufacturer’s shingles – While shingles from GAF or CertainTeed may be labeled the same color, there are not exactly alike.
 When used on the same roof, it is apparent from the street because the roof lacks unity in color, shading, and style.
 (This happens more frequently after a wide spread storm, when shingles must be shipped in from other states.)

 - Installing shingles at the wrong temperature – Roofing shingles should not be installed in weather below 40 degrees.
 When it is too cold the shingles cannot seal correctly.

 - Peeling away the sealing strip – Sealing strips allow the shingles to seal to one another.
 In the summer, this happens quickly because of higher temperatures.
 In colder weather, it takes a little longer, but will seal.
 (You will notice that shingles “lay down” faster in summer than in winter.)

 When you see all the ways a roof can be incorrectly installed it makes you realize that roofing takes knowledge and experience.
 Don’t trust just anyone to do your roof.
 Call a professional who has had years of experience perfecting his trade and who has crews that have worked with him for a long time.

 At Colony Roofing & Exteriors we have been in business since 1990.
 Our roofing crews have been with us for years.
 They are prompt, professional, and experts at roofing installation.
 They will install your roof in a timely manner, do a thorough post-clean up and protect your home from damage during the process.
-I had ten years of construction experience before I opened my company.
-That is thirty years of construction experience.
-Give us a call today and let us make you another 100% satisfied Colony Roofing & Exteriors customer!
+Contact us today and let us make you another 100% satisfied Colony Roofing & Exteriors customer!